PlasmaPy/PlasmaPy/CONTRIBUTE.md

 Next you must **clone your fork to your computer**.
 Go to the directory that will host your PlasmaPy directory, and run one of the following commands (after changing *your-username* to your username).
-If you would like to use HTTPS, then run:
+If you would like to use HTTPS (which is the default and easier to set up), then run:
 ```
 git clone https://github.com/*your-username*/PlasmaPy.git
 ```
-If you have previously [set up an SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), then you may run:
+SSH is a more secure option, but requires to to [set up an SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) beforehand.
+The equivalent SSH command is:
 ```
 git clone git@github.com:*your-username*/PlasmaPy.git
 ```